Fort Worth Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Military firefighting foam contamination from Naval Air Station Joint Reserve Base Fort Worth and Air Force Plant 4 affecting Lake Worth
+Source: Military firefighting foam contamination from Naval Air Station Joint Reserve Base Fort Worth and Air Force Plant 4, affecting the Lake Worth catchment area

-Health Effects: Linked to cancer, developmental delays, reduced fertility, immune system effects, and liver damage with no safe exposure level
+Health Effects: Linked to cancer, developmental delays, reduced fertility, immune system effects, and liver damage.
+There is no established safe level of exposure.

-Current Levels: North Holly Plant: 15.1 ppt PFHxS, South Holly: 13.8 ppt PFHxS (both exceed 10 ppt EPA limit); affects 1.3 million people
+Current Levels: North Holly Plant: 15.1 ppt PFHxS; South Holly: 13.8 ppt PFHxS — both above the 10 ppt EPA limit.
+Affects 1.3 million people.
+A reverse osmosis system is the most effective residential solution; see our filter guide for certified options.

 Chromium-6 & Disinfection Byproducts

-Source: Hexavalent chromium from industrial sources; disinfection byproducts form when chlorine reacts with organic matter in surface water
+Source: Hexavalent chromium from industrial sources; disinfection byproducts form when chlorine reacts with naturally occurring organic matter in surface water reservoirs

-Health Effects: Chromium-6 linked to cancer and organ damage; disinfection byproducts increase bladder cancer risk and reproductive issues
+Health Effects: Chromium-6 is linked to cancer and organ damage; long-term exposure to elevated disinfection byproducts is associated with increased bladder cancer risk and reproductive issues

-Current Levels: Chromium-6: 54 ppt (2.7x above health guidelines); trihalomethanes 74x above EWG recommendations; haloacetic acids 73x above guidelines
+Current Levels: Chromium-6: 54 ppt (2.7x above health guidelines); trihalomethanes 74x above EWG recommendations; haloacetic acids 73x above EWG guidelines.
+Both are within EPA legal limits but exceed voluntary health benchmarks.
+This pattern is seen in several Texas cities relying on surface water sources, including Dallas and Irving.

 Please read – our information